pathei-kosmos/node-blog/README.md

 npm install
 ```

-Note that for obvious security reasons the database connection file is not provided.
-You will have to replace it under the name "dbURI.js" at the root of the project.
+*<sub>Note that for obvious security reasons the database connection file is not provided.
+You will have to replace it under the name `"dbURI.js"` at the root of the project.</sub>*